| Minutes of Fans Forum

 season and also his views about the current situation regarding possible

 signings and his expectations and ambitions for the coming season.
+Looking back over the

 last twelve months, Mr Coates thought that Stoke City had had a good season,